naomijub/edn-rs/README.md

 # edn-rs
-[Experimental] Crate to parse and emit EDN
+[Maybe-Stable] Crate to parse and emit EDN
 * **This lib does not make effort to conform the EDN received to EDN Spec.** The lib that generated this EDN should be responsible for this.

 ## Usage